- Camera Gear

 - Luggage Guide

 - Ice Caves

 - Trip interruption and cancellation insurance

-We are thrilled you have chosen to join us in an amazing photography journey and trip of a lifetime to Iceland this December.
-The intention of the workshop is to have a blast discovering a new place, walk away with amazing memories and at times challenging, yet educational experience of shooting landscapes in Iceland as we are likely to encounter diverse landscapes with diverse conditions.
-The main photography goal is to instruct you in getting the best from each of these.
-For these reasons we have decided that 4 guest per instructor is an optimal number to ensure good photographic opportunities and experiences for all guest.
+We are thrilled you have chosen to join us in an amazing photography journey and trip of a lifetime to Iceland, one of the premiere landscape photography destinations in the world.
+The intention of the workshop is to have a great time discovering a new place, to learn and implement technical and artistic technique in photography, and walk away with amazing memories and images.
+For these reasons we have decided that 4 guest per instructor is an optimal number to ensure great photographic opportunities experiences for all guests.